jreisinger/hugo/content/cv.md

 ### Technologies and Tools

-I am familiar (to varying levels) with and have used the following technologies professionally:
+(I have used the following stuff professionally)

 Operating systems